ensody/avahi/README.md

 ## Volumes

+Usually you can just add one or more service definitions to `/etc/avahi/services`.

-You can add your own `/etc/avahi/avahi-daemon.conf` or the whole `/etc/avahi` folder or just add a single service to `/etc/avahi/services`.
-It's your choice.
+For more customization you can add your own `/etc/avahi/avahi-daemon.conf` or override the whole `/etc/avahi` folder.

 ## Example